How to tune a Carburetor

 3: main jet

-1:idle jet: idle jet is responsible for idle and it affects idle to 25% throttle position.
+1:idle jet: The idle jet in a carburetor is responsible for regulating the fuel flow during idle and influences engine performance from idle to approximately 25% throttle position.

 Front or engine side